ztyyLV/web-twain-docs/faq/type-error-appendchild.md

 );
 ```

-(2) If you want to use default initialization method, please set `Dynamsoft.DWT.AutoLoad` to `false`.
-Manually implement `Dynamsoft.DWT.Load()` after you confirm the container has been created.
+(2) If you want to use default initialization method, please set `Dynamsoft.DWT.AutoLoad` to `false` and manually implement `Dynamsoft.DWT.Load()` after you confirm the container has been created.